vladaindjic/DjangoMimicProduction/README.md

-v# Auth and Tests in Django
+# Auth and Tests in Django
 This repo introduces a simple web-application that uses Django auth system and contains a simple test suite.